The Evolution of Proximate Mechanisms for Behavioural and Life History Decisions

 1 April, 2013

-, 11-14 August 2013, Arolla,
+Workshop, 11-14 August 2013, Arolla,

 The distinction between proximate and ultimate research approaches in biology seems to be carved in stone.
-However, today techniques open up the black box of information processing and decision making. life scientists increasingly apply evolutionary principles to explain patterns in their data.
+However, today molecular techniques open up the black box of information processing and decision making.
+Molecular life scientists increasingly apply evolutionary principles to explain patterns in their data.
 Recent integrative approaches seem highly fruitful and gave rise to novel disciplines such as evo-devo and eco-devo.

 This workshop will be headed by leading researchers transcending the boundary between mechanistic and functional approaches.
 The program focus is the evolution of proximate mechanisms underlying behaviour and life-history decisions.
 In particular we will ask